A Seattle Therapist’s Trauma Informed Framework for Building Self-Trust

 If you would like to rebuild self-trust, reach out today and schedule a free consultation.

 Learn more about Chelsea.
-Check out my specialities: grief, medical trauma, health issues, pregnancy loss, infertility, menopause.
+Check out my specialities: grief, medical trauma, health issues, anxiety, pregnancy loss, infertility, menopause.